This Clinical Psychology masters offers a comprehensive grounding in the understanding of mental health problems.

 The Cognitive Neuropsychology Suite houses specialist psychology equipment such as eye tracking equipment, EEG (electroencephalogram) and ECG (electrocardiogram) facilities for recording electrical activity in the heart and scalp and a driving simulator.

-The Clinical and Abnormal Psychology course welcomes international applicants with appropriate undergraduate qualifications and requires an English level of IELTS 6.5 or equivalent.
+The course welcomes international applicants and requires an English level of IELTS 6.5 with a minimum of 5.5 in each component or equivalent.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

-This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.
+Only required if students do a placement.
+This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

 |DBS Updating Service||£13||

-Whilst optional it is strongly recommended signing up for this service especially if you are likely to have placements each year and wish to persue a career post University where a DBS check is a requirement.
+Whilst optional it is strongly recommended signing up for this service especially if you are likely to have placements each year and wish to pursue a career post University where a DBS check is a requirement.
 Please note the service has to be joined within 19 days of receipt of your enhanced DBS certificate.

 Cost is dependent on dissertation location

 Assistant Psychologist posts: These are sought after positions with many applicants for every post; not least because experience as an Assistant Psychologist can help support an application to clinical doctorate training programmes.
 Successful completion of this MSc programme will suggest a commitment to a career in clinical psychology as well as the development of skills and knowledge that are more advanced than those gained during an undergraduate degree.
-This may help to help enhance applications for Assistant Psychologist posts.

 Research Assistant posts: Excellent psychological research is extremely important in the field of clinical psychology.
-The extensive research focus and the dissertation completed in this programme will provide graduates with a range of research skills including the ability to critically evaluate literature, research, and applications in the field of clinical psychology, as well as experience in designing, conducting, writing up and disseminating good quality psychological research.
-These are transferable skills that should be valued in a range of Research Assistant posts.
+The extensive research focus and the dissertation completed in this programme will provide graduates with a range of research skills including the ability to critically evaluate literature, research, and applications in the field of clinical psychology, as well as experience in designing, conducting, writing up, and disseminating good quality psychological research.
+These are transferable skills that will be valued in a range of Research Assistant posts.